pararick/delta-demo/README.md

 # delta-demo
-This is Demo For Git&amp;Github
+This is Demo For Git&amp;Github.